Skip to content

 All these alerts use the same popup, but display as separate instances with their own content.

-The Popups panel shows all currently open instances grouped by their popup model:
+Open Manage Popups from the Add Element to see all currently open instances grouped by their popup model:

 Popup instances